sk-vojik/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 ## Exercise I

-Give an analysis of the running time of each snippet of pseudocode with respect to the input size n of each of the following:
+Give an analysis of the running time of each snippet of pseudocode with respect to the input size n of each of the following :

 ```
 a)  a = 0